Average read time: 5 minutes

 Water is essential for a healthy society, environment and economy.
 Today, 2 billion people live in countries experiencing high water stress – the gap between water availability and water use.
 The causes are wide-ranging and include deforestation and land use change, the over abstraction of groundwater from agricultural crops, pollution from industrial waste, poor infrastructure and solid waste management.
 And these causes are expected to continue as the impact of climate change is felt on water quality and availability across the globe.

-Our latest Climate and Nature goals set the way forward for how we’re tackling water security.
+Our climate and nature goals set the way forward for how we’re tackling water security.
 Collaboration is critical right across our value chain, from the public–private partnerships needed to address water security for our consumers, to the collective action in the communities around our factories, and the innovations needed in our ingredients.

 We’re aiming to make our product formulations biodegradable by 2030, to protect water resources.
 Biodegradability is a natural process where micro-organisms break down ingredients into their simple building blocks such as carbon dioxide, water and salts, without harming ecosystems.

 In many cases, we’ll replace our use of non-biodegradable ingredients with biodegradable alternatives.
-But some of the ingredients that we currently use have no viable biodegradable alternatives, so we’ll need to partner with our suppliers and others to find innovative solutions to reach our goals.
+But some of the ingredients that we currently use have no viable biodegradable alternatives.
+Scientists in our Safety and Environmental Assurance Centre and material sciences teams are collaborating with suppliers, partners and academia to find innovative solutions.

-Now we’re on the lookout for the next big biodegradability innovation.
-In Slovakia, we’re partnering with biotech leader Evonik Industries to develop new nature-based surfactants.
+For example, we’re partnering with biotechnology leader Evonik, in Slovakia, to develop nature-based surfactants for laundry detergents and dishwashing liquids.
 The latest breakthrough is rhamnolipids, a renewable and biodegradable surfactant which is already used in our Sunlight (Quix) dishwashing liquid in Chile and Vietnam.
 We hope to significantly scale this technology and bring it to more products and markets.

 As well as taking action to address water security, we’re creating water-smart products which make it easier for consumers to use less water in their homes.

-For example, our Love Home and Planet dry wash sprays are made with only 0.02% of the water used in a normal UK laundry load.
+Around 40% of clothes are washed before they really need to be, which wastes a lot of water in unnecessary laundry loads and damages clothes.
+Our Robijn dry wash sprays are helping customers in the Netherlands refresh clothes between washes so they do less laundry and save water.
 Our Rin detergent bar uses up to half the water needed for rinsing, making the washing process easier for consumers in water-scarce regions.
-We’re also developing products that use no water at all, such as our new hair care brand, ‘the good stuff’, which includes six no-rinse conditioners.
+We’re also developing products that use no water at all, such as our hair care brand, ‘the good stuff’, which includes eight no-rinse conditioners.